giantswarm/docs/src/content/advanced/external-dns/aws-route53-static-creds.md

 menu:
   main:
     parent: advanced-external-dns
-last_review_date: 2023-04-18
+last_review_date: 2023-07-26
 user_questions:
   - How can I customize the External DNS AWS authentication method?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-cabbage
 ---

-External DNS in Giant Swarm is configured to authenticate against AWS using the method available on the cluster (KIAM or IRSA).
+External DNS in Giant Swarm is configured to authenticate against AWS using the method available on the cluster (IRSA).
 But there are cases where this is no possible, for example, if you try to manage your DNS records in AWS Route 53 from a cluster running on a different provider.

 ## Credentials